 Owen appears in this week's launch of “The CNN Football Club,” a forum for global debate around the UEFA Champions League which will be broadcast as a half-hour weekly debate show presented by Pedro Pinto and live 24/7 on CNN.com.
-Read the rest of this entry »
+FULL POST

 The winter transfer window has now closed and there are various famous faces in different places.
 I have taken a look at a lot of the deals made and picked my top five.
 Do you agree?
 Let me know…

 1. David Beckham to Paris Saint-Germain for free.